willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 # Methods

-We developed species-specific, Integral Projection Models (IPM) parameterized with climate- and competition-dependent demographic rates (described in the following section).
+We fitted species-specific growth, survival, and recruitment models using forest inventory data and integrated them into an Integral Projection Models (IPMs) to estimate population growth rate ($\lambda$).
-Deriving population growth rate (λ) from the IPM, we used perturbation analysis to assess the sensitivity of λ to competition and climate conditions (Caswell 2000).
+We then used perturbation analyses to quantify the sensitivity of $\lambda$ to climate and competition across species-specific thermal range positions.
-The sensitivity of each species is reported at the cold and hot limits of their range.

 ## Forest inventory and climate data